booz-allen-hamilton/agile-playbook/AnAgileLifecycle.md

 and technical expectations, such as [coding standards](TODO) and their [definitions of done](TODO).

 And, this all should take place _in a matter of days_.
-We want to get the team building as quickly as possible -- that is where the learning truly occurs and value is delivered.
+We want to get the team delivering as quickly as possible -- that is where the learning truly occurs and value is delivered.

 #### Initiate & Prepare

-Once the team, stakeholders, and users are aligned on the project vision and working arrangements, they do just enough planning to get them building.
+Once the team, stakeholders, and users are aligned on the project vision and working arrangements, they shoud do _just enough planning_ to get the team delivering.

 The **Initiate & Prepare** stage is where the team [builds](TODO?) and [estimates](TODO) an initial [backlog](TODO).
-For longer efforts, they [may even sketch out a few sprints](TODO: to release planning play) over the next 3 months (but no more, really).
+For longer efforts, they [may even sketch out a few sprints](TODO-releaseplanningplay?) over the next 3 months (but no more, really).

 Oftentimes, we find it beneficial when teams execute this stage within the cadence of their chosing.
 When teams do this, it is sometimes called [Sprint 0](TODO),